-As we arise from quarantine and make our way out to restaurants and stores in this age of COVID-19, beyond the masks, plexiglass barriers, and fewer people congregating in such places, there is certainly one other notable change that has become more apparent…the emphasis on a “contactless” experience.
+As we arose from quarantine and made our way out to restaurants and stores in this age of COVID-19, beyond the masks, plexiglass barriers, and fewer people congregating in such places, there is certainly one other notable change that has become more apparent…the emphasis on a “contactless” experience.

 Contactless refers to not requiring touch or interaction between people.
 A contactless meal delivery service will involve leaving food orders and deliveries on doorsteps.
 Menus at restaurants have been replaced by QR codes that allow the patron to use their camera on their phone to read the QR code, directing them to an online menu.

 These very same patrons can receive a bill on their mobile phone and pay immediately, all without having to handle anything provided to them by their server.